 Begin by choosing several strips of raffia.

-Next, add more hot glue to the glass and attach the raffia by wrapping evenly around the edge of the container.
+Next, add more hot glue to the glass and attach the raffia by wrapping it evenly around the edge of the container.
 Apply glue randomly to ensure that the raffia doesn’t slip from the desired position.

 Secure the last end of the raffia, and your hack is almost complete.